-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Raising your FICO score
+Raising your credit score

-Getting your credit score
+Know your FICO score

 Want to know more about credit scores?
-Give us a call at 407-834-3377.
+Give us a call: 407-834-3377.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.